Public fears about football and neurodegenerative disease have swept far beyond the science.

 My son is 6.
 I wouldn’t let [him] near any football field.
 And if any coach asks my son to play football, I’ll sue that coach, and I’ll sue the school.
 [Time]

 The evidence against

 Insupportable statements like those have helped provoke the recent pushback from skeptical neurologists and neuropathologists, who point out that the convincing studies—tracking large groups of ex-athletes and controls over years, recording their medical conditions as they age and ultimately examining their brains—just haven’t been done yet.

 As Barr put it in an interview with me five years ago: “They have to start taking cohorts to study together.
 For example, take the class of 1960 at a big football-powerhouse university, and compare the men who were on the football team to those who were on the debate team.”
 So far no study like that has been set up, although several studies now planned or underway should provide useful information about CTE’s clinical relevance.

-Nevertheless there is already a considerable amount of evidence that bears on the question of CTE’s clinical reality.
+Nevertheless there is already a considerable amount of evidence that bears at least indirectly on the question of CTE’s clinical reality.
 As I see it, that evidence weighs very much against the scare stories.
-In the above-mentioned Mayo Clinic study, for example, there was no significant difference, in terms of the expected CTE-type neuropsychiatric symptoms (as documented in medical records), between the ex-athletes with CTE neuropathology and those without it.
+In the above-mentioned Mayo Clinic study, for example, there was no significant difference, in terms of expected “CTE” neuropsychiatric symptoms (as documented in medical records), between the ex-athletes with CTE-type tau tangles and those without them.